Greek trauma pushes European shares to 4-month low

 * Announced 224 homes closed in February 2017, compared to 245 home closings in February 2016

-LONDON, May 8 European shares sank to a four-month closing low on Tuesday after a choppy day's trade, weighed down by new doubts about Greece's commitment to its bailout pledges.
+LONDON May 8 European shares sunk to a four-month closing low on Tuesday, after a choppy day's trade, as question marks over Greece's commitment to its bailout pledges heaped markets with further uncertainty as to how the euro zone debt crisis will play out.

-The benchmark Greek index slid 3.6 percent to its lowest level since late 1992, pressured by the banking sector which dropped almost 10 percent on Tuesday.
+The Athens bourse slid 3.6 percent to its lowest level since late 1992, pressured by the banking sector , which dropped 10 percent on Tuesday.

-Athens' bourse has fallen 10 percent since Greece's election results revealed a rejection of support for austerity measures.

-Leftist leader Alexis Tsipras began efforts to form a Greek government by renouncing the terms of an international bailout and threatening to nationalise banks.
+Leftist leader Alexis Tsipras began efforts to form a Greek government by renouncing the terms of an international bailout and threatening to nationalise banks in a statement likely to reduce his chances of success.

 * Announced 224 homes closed in February 2017, compared to 245 home closings in February 2016